nfx/slrp/README.md

 * `evict_threshold_failures` - number of failures within the last `evict_span_minutes` to evict proxy from the pool.
 * `evict_threshold_reanimations` - number of any proxy sleeps ever to evict proxy from the pool.

+## probe

+Proxy probing component.

+* `enable_http_rescue` - experimental feature to enable rescuing HTTP proxies, that were presented as SOCKS5 or HTTPS.
+Detected based on protocol probe heuristics.
+Defaults to false.

 ## mitm

 HTTP proxy frontend.